Cinci Inn & Cinci Hoca: Hidden Treasures of Safranbolu

 Continue reading

-Turkey’s Blue Flagged Beaches
+Turkey’s Blue Flagged Beaches in 2025

 Turkey has favorable geography for both summer and winter tourism.
 The summer months in particular offer foreign tourists the chance to relax on “blue flagged beaches”.
 Certain provisions have been made, as a result of tests that determine the quality standard for sea and lake waters, to make them suitable for swimming.
 The Blue Flag Campaign was initiated in 1987 …